 Employees Crave Flexibility

 Employees have been vying for more flexible work policies prior to the global pandemic.
 A quick review of the statistics shown above confirm that talent – or people, which are undeniably a company’s biggest asset – want more flexibility.
-Quarantine, shelter-in-place, and physical distancing over the last six months have given people a chance to reflect on what parts of their daily lives they miss and which they can do without.
+Quarantine, shelter-in-place, and physical distancing over the last several months have given people a chance to reflect on what parts of their daily lives they miss and which they can do without.
 Some feel empowered with more autonomy over their time; others feel isolated, not getting the direction or interaction they crave from time spent at the office.
 According to a recent study by Collier’s, most people want to keep a little of both worlds, with 70% of employees reporting that after the COVID-19 pandemic subsides they still expect to work from home at least one day a week.

 - When ranking the best aspects of working from home, respondents’ site the following: 1) no commute, 2) work-life balance, and 3) flexible schedules.